Pastor Chris has led Pleasant Grove since 2010. His mission is to help people grow closer to Christ with every breath and step he takes.

 My life verse is: "Train up a child in the way he should go, and when he is old he will not depart from it."
 Proverbs 22:6 NKJV I have witnessed personally the truth in this Proverb.
 My desire is to train up as many children as God places in my path.

-When Not at Church: Joanna enjoys athletics and sporting events-particularly ones that involve the outdoors.
-Joanna loves the sunshine and spending time with her family either playing or as a spectator of competitive sports.
-She feels that sports and competition mold character in children and teaches valuable life lessons.
+When Not at Church: Tiffany enjoys athletics and sporting events--particularly ones that involve the outdoors.
+She loves spending time with her family either playing, coaching, or as a spectator of competitive sports.
+She feels sports and competition mold character in children and teaches valuable life lessons.
 Competing and being a part of a team teaches self-discipline, self-confidence, team work, how to win with grace, and how to lose with dignity.

 David and his wife, Amy, were married in 1992.
 They have two kids—Tiffany and Sarah.
 David is a media specialist with a Master’s in Media from the University Of West Georgia, and a Bachelor’s in Music Education from Jacksonville State University (Jacksonville, AL).
 David has 7 years of experience as a middle school band director, 5 years of experience as a middle school technology instructor, over a decade of experience as a middle school media specialist, and started as music minister at PGUMC in 2014.
 David also trained in martial arts for one year and is currently a 1st degree white belt in Tang Soo Do.
 (Thank you Chris! :-) )